mankenavenkatesh/JustShoot/README.md

 # JustShoot

-This is a marketplace webapp for shooting locations.
-Location Providers can enroll, add their shooting locations, manage the availability of locations for shoot, etc. Location Scouters can search the desired location, book the location, find nearby facilities of a location etc.
+This is a marketplace for everything required to do shooting.
+This includes
+- Shooting locations
+- Costumes
+- Equipment
+- Crew etc

 ## Components
 ### FrontEnd Android Mobile App
 - LocationScoutAndroidApp module contains Android App code with detail instructions in README.md